-You should study geography for GCSE at The Holt because:

-- It is very well taught by experienced staff. - The results are excellent.
+You should study geography for GCSE at The Holt because: - "Do geography because it is fun and a great way to find out about the world." - Jessica to every day life and can really help you in your future."
+Felicity - "Do geography because it is inspiring and you have access to great trips." - Elisha - It is very well taught by experienced staff. - The results are excellent.
 It is not uncommon for two thirds of the students taking geography to receive grade 7, 8 or 9. - There is a great variety of different teaching techniques used in the lessons. - You have the chance to carry out your own fieldwork. - You have the chance to go on trips such as Iceland, The Olympic Park and Swanage.
+WHEN and HOW am I assessed?

-You will sit three examination papers in June of Year 11

-- Paper 1: Living with the Physical Environment 35% (1h 30 min) - Paper 2: Challenges in the Human Environment 35% (1h 30 min) - Paper 3: Geographical Application 30% (1 hour)
+You will sit three examination papers in June of Year 11 - Paper 1: Living with the Physical Environment 35% (1h 30 min) - Paper 2: Challenges in the Human Environment 35% (1h 30 min) - Paper 3: Geographical Application 30% (1 hour) WHICH subjects should I have an aptitude in?
 There are no required areas of aptitude for geography.
 WHERE could this subject take me in the future?
 If you are interested in any of the following careers then geography is a suitable GCSE to take: law, banking and finance, environment agency, marketing, accountancy, surveyor, architect or any management position.
 Statistics show that compared to other subjects, geography graduates are among the most employable.
 This is presumably because they possess the skills that employers look for.
 In part this is because the subject is a combination of the facts of science and the understanding of the arts.
 Geography gives a balanced viewpoint which is a good preparation for the world of work.
+WHO do I need to speak to for more information?
 Mr Marrison, Head of Department, or your geography teacher.

-"Geography is relevant to every day life and can really help you in your future."

-Felicity

-"Do geography because it is fun and a great way to find out about the World."

-Jessica

-"Do geography because it is inspiring and you have access to great trips."

-Elisha

-BTEC Tech award in Health and Social Care
+BTEC Tech award in Health and Social Care What is this subject about?

-"I enjoy learning about an individual, physical, intellectual, emotional and social development.
-It is a very interesting subject."

-Shelby

-"Health and social care made me look at the world around me differently"

-Jeevana

-"It made me a more understanding person and allowed me to learn about how people are impacted by events in their life."

-Health and social care is study of health and wellbeing.
+This subject concerns the study of health and wellbeing.
 The aim is for you to learn about the important stages of physical and emotional development and gain some understanding about the importance of relationships and life events on an individual's health.
 The subject also provides the opportunity for students to examine the factors that have an effect on a person's self-concept and how people react to change in their lives.
+Why should I choose this subject?

 Many students with qualifications in health and social care go on to have interesting and successful careers in childcare, nursing, midwifery, social work, teaching, paramedics, counselling and health visiting.
+WHEN and HOW am I assessed?